-For the enhanced monitoring inspections concerning residual agricultural chemicals based on the Imported Foods Monitoring and Guidance Plan for FY 2024, the frequency is increased by 30% for the targets stipulated in Schedule 2.
+For the enhanced monitoring inspections based on the Imported Foods Monitoring and Guidance Plan for FY 2025, the frequency is increased by 30% for the targets stipulated in Schedule 2.
 Regarding the manufacturers, processing plants, exporters or packers and some others of the violation cases, importers conduct voluntary inspections every time they import the relevant items for the targets stipulated in Schedule 3.